Jade Goody: 2007–2008: Celebrity Big Brother 5 and controversy

-2008–2009: Return to the public eye, Big Brother and final projects
+2008–2009: Return to the public eye, Bigg Boss and final projects

 Goody said in April 2008 that she planned to introduce her second fragrance line, Controversial.
 In mid-2008, she appeared on Bigg Boss 2, the Indian version of Big Brother, at a rumoured salary of £100,000.
 Goody entered the house on 17 August, saying in her opening videotape that the incident with Shetty was "in the past" and she was "not proud of it".
 Two days into the show she was diagnosed with cervical cancer and immediately withdrew, flying home to England.
 Scenes of Goody learning of her diagnosis were not broadcast in India.

-A reality-television documentary, Living With Jade Goody, was shown in September 2008 as part of the Living With... series on Living TV.
-In October she opened her second beauty salon, "Homme Fatel" (for men), and her second autobiography (Jade: Catch A Falling Star, covering her time on Celebrity Big Brother 5) was published by John Blake Publishing.
+A reality-television documentary, Living with Jade Goody, was shown in September 2008 as part of the Living with... series on Living TV.
+In October she opened her second beauty salon, "Homme Fatel" (for men), and her second autobiography (Jade: Catch a Falling Star, covering her time on Celebrity Big Brother 5) was published by John Blake Publishing.
 A documentary film, Jade's Cancer Battle, was aired on 11 December with further shows planned if Goody could participate.
-At the end of 2008 she played the Wicked Queen in a Christmas pantomime version of Snow White at the Theatre Royal, Lincoln to critical praise, but withdrew from the production in January 2009 for health reasons.
+At the end of 2008, she played the Wicked Queen in a Christmas pantomime version of Snow White at the Theatre Royal, Lincoln to critical praise, but withdrew from the production in January 2009 for health reasons.

 Personal life

-Goody had two sons during her 2002 to 2004 relationship with television presenter Jeff Brazier; Bobby, who was born in June 2003 and Freddy, who was born in September 2004.
+Goody had two sons during her 2002 to 2004 relationship with television presenter Jeff Brazier: Bobby, who was born in June 2003 and Freddy, who was born in September 2004.
 In 2006, she began a relationship with Jack Tweed, who appeared with her on Celebrity Big Brother.
 In June 2007, she had a miscarriage.
 After allegations of Tweed's infidelity they broke up, later reconciling.
 Tweed lived with Goody and her children in Buckhurst Hill, Essex, until his imprisonment for a December 2006 assault on a 16-year-old boy.
 He served four months of an 18-month sentence before his release on 27 January 2009, with electronic monitoring and a curfew.

 Goody and Tweed exchanged rings on 15 February in a private, informal ceremony on the banks of the River Thames, and they married on 22 February at Down Hall country house.
 Goody wore a £3,500 Manuel Mota dress, a gift from Harrods owner Mohamed Al-Fayed.
 The couple signed an exclusive £700,000 deal with OK! magazine for photographs of the ceremony, and Tweed was exempted from his curfew for 22 and 23 February.